Sarah's Blog

 2 minute read

-While my course is primarily an Analysis course, we went over a significant amount of basic topology.
-Ultimately it gave us a richer understanding the differ...
+In my Modern Analysis class, we went over a significant amount of basic topology.
+I was confused at first, but I found it ultimately gave us a toolkit of con...

 The art of naming variables